-According to the CDC, a dog bites someone in the United States nearly 5 million times a year.
+According to the Center For Disease Control and Prevention (CDC), a dog bites someone in the United States, nearly 5 million times a year.
 That means a dog bites one out of every 69 people.
 Of those approximately 4.7 million dog bites that occur each year, 800,000 require medical care.
 New Jersey has specific dog bite laws.
-And, in case a dog bites you, you need to know what those laws are.
+If you are attacked and bitten by a dog, you need to know what those laws are.

 New Jersey Dog Bite Statutes

 New Jersey has a “strict liability” law, making dog owners strictly liable in a civil lawsuit.
 This holds true if the dog bite occurred while the victim was on public property, or legally on private property.
 If the victim was bitten, the dog owner might have to pay damages for all injuries that occurred during the attack.
 It does not matter whether the owner knew or not, that the dog was ever vicious before.

 According to NJ state law NJSA (4:19-16), when a person’s dog bites someone on public property, he or she is liable.
 The owner must pay for any damages or injuries that the person incurred.
 The victim can also be on private property, as long as he or she is there legally.
 This part of the law protects people who may come onto your property because you invited them.
 People can also come onto the property to perform a service.
 For example, pest control people or delivery people, are lawfully on your property to perform a specific service.